pingidentity/pingidentity-solution-stacks/docs/customer.md

   * The stack includes PingFederate, PingID SDK, PingAccess, PingDirectory, PingDataGovernance, PingDataSync, and PingDataConsole (as the admin console for PingDirectory and PingDataGovernance).
   *

-> If you currently have one of our other Docker stacks running (such as, the Workforce solution stack), you'll need to bring down the stack before proceeding.
+> If you currently have one of our other Docker stacks running (such as, the Workforce stack), you'll need to bring down the stack before proceeding.

 ## Architecture